-As of 2006, the CJ-3B Jeep is 53 years old, the same age as the Chevrolet Corvette, which was launched at the GM Motorama in January 1953 (left).
-Both vehicles take their names from fighting machines of World War II: one was a term apparently coined by soldiers for the 1/4-ton reconaissance car, and one was the class designation for a small, speedy sub-hunting ship.
+As of 2006, the CJ-3B Jeep is 53 years old, the same age as the Chevrolet Corvette, which was launched at the GM Motorama on 17 January 1953 (left).
+Both vehicles take their names from fighting machines of World War II: one was a term apparently coined by soldiers for the 1/4-ton reconnaissance car, and one was the class designation for a small, speedy sub-hunting ship.
 Both vehicles were designed with some prudence during the Korean war, and consisted of a new body over a chassis built largely out of components already in production.

 Still, in both cases there are lots of people who prefer the old Corvettes or Jeeps to the new ones, turning them into custom show cars or rock climbers -- or restoring them to their original stock condition.
 They're both very cool cars.

 But how "original" are those early Willys Jeeps that many of us carefully "preserve" or "restore"?
 What does "stock" really mean?
-These esoteric questions provoked a huge amount of thoughtful, funny and sometimes cantankerous discussion in three separate threads on the CJ-3B Bulletin Board in early 2005.
+These esoteric questions provoked a huge amount of thoughtful, funny and sometimes cantankerous discussion in three separate threads on the old CJ-3B Bulletin Board in early 2005.
 So don't start reading this until you have some time to spare.

 Scott Blystone started it: "My '53 has a Solex carb, a 12V alternator/starter, and reproduction gauges from JC Whitney (all of them).
 Other than that, it's all original according to the manual (not counting the odd nut or bolt).
 So, how stock this vehicle -- 80%, 90%, 95%?